teleprint-me/archive/docs/specs/02-Cost-Averaging.md

 -   `previous_total_order_size: float = 0`
 -   `interval: int = 1`

-Now we can tabulate our _Current Target_, _Current Value_, _Order Size_, _Total
+Now we can tabulate our Current Target, Current Value, Order Size, Total Order Size, and Interval.
-Order Size_, and _Interval_.
 This allows us to track the progress of our investment and gives us a bird's-eye view of its performance over time.

 ### Handling the Current Value Calculation

-It's important to note that the _Current Value_ calculation depends on whether or not it includes the current record's _Total Order Size_:
+It's important to note that the Current Value calculation depends on whether or not it includes the current record's Total Order Size:

--   If the `record` is the _Initial Record_, then the `current_value` is
-    initialized to zero: `current_value: float = 0`, because there is no investment yet.
+    If the record is the Initial Record, then the `current_value` is initialized to zero: `current_value: float = 0`, because there is no investment yet.

--   If there is at least one record, then the `current_value` calculation uses `previous_total_order_size`:
+    If there is at least one record, then the `current_value` calculation uses `previous_total_order_size`:
-    `current_value: float = market_price * previous_total_order_size`.
+        current_value: float = market_price * previous_total_order_size

 | Date     | Market Price | Current Target | Current Value | Order Size | Total Order Size | Interval |
 | -------- | ------------ | -------------- | ------------- | ---------- | ---------------- | -------- |